isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-A simple, common use could be expressed: "Wrap traits!"
+A simple, common use could be expressed: “Wrap traits!”

 ##### Enforcement